 Dominoes are traditional tile pieces used for playing a seemingly infinite variety of games.
 Games like dominoes help children learn to negotiate rules, strategize, solve problems, and navigate social interactions.
 To spark your child’s interest in traditional games, bake up a set of these cookie dominoes!

-1 can white frosting (although we made ours without the extra white frosting)
+- 1 can white frosting (although we made ours without the frosting.
+Or make it homemade!)

 Go ahead and cook up a full set of dominoes, if you like.
 But it might be better to simply bake up a small set (numbers 1-4) and pull out a set of real dominoes and learn to play some of the simpler games together!

 For more great education ideas check out education.com

 For more great recipes for getting kids in the kitchen try…